LSV Asset Management Sells 145,125 Shares of Conagra Brands, Inc. (NYSE:CAG)

-LSV Asset Management decreased its stake in Conagra Brands, Inc. (NYSE:CAG) by 1.5% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 9,450,660 shares of the company’s stock after selling 145,125 shares during the period.
-LSV Asset Management’s holdings in Conagra Brands were worth $320,093,000 at the end of the most recent quarter.
+LSV Asset Management decreased its holdings in shares of Conagra Brands, Inc. (NYSE:CAG) by 1.5% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 9,450,660 shares of the company’s stock after selling 145,125 shares during the period.
+LSV Asset Management owned about 1.97% of Conagra Brands worth $320,093,000 as of its most recent SEC filing.

-Several other hedge funds have also added to or reduced their stakes in the company.
-Vanguard Group Inc. raised its stake in shares of Conagra Brands by 0.5% during the second quarter.
-Vanguard Group Inc. now owns 55,659,425 shares of the company’s stock valued at $2,024,889,000 after acquiring an additional 258,706 shares during the last quarter.
-BlackRock Inc. raised its stake in shares of Conagra Brands by 4.3% during the second quarter.
-BlackRock Inc. now owns 37,462,174 shares of the company’s stock valued at $1,362,875,000 after acquiring an additional 1,553,583 shares during the last quarter.
-State Street Corp raised its stake in shares of Conagra Brands by 3.4% during the second quarter.
-State Street Corp now owns 21,819,022 shares of the company’s stock valued at $793,776,000 after acquiring an additional 712,405 shares during the last quarter.
-American Century Companies Inc. raised its stake in shares of Conagra Brands by 11.1% during the second quarter.
-American Century Companies Inc. now owns 10,750,549 shares of the company’s stock valued at $391,105,000 after acquiring an additional 1,073,549 shares during the last quarter.
-Finally, Geode Capital Management LLC raised its stake in shares of Conagra Brands by 0.3% during the second quarter.
-Geode Capital Management LLC now owns 8,517,803 shares of the company’s stock valued at $309,010,000 after acquiring an additional 22,650 shares during the last quarter.
-83.38% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also made changes to their positions in CAG.
+AGF Investments LLC bought a new position in Conagra Brands during the second quarter worth about $34,000.
+Strategic Blueprint LLC bought a new position in shares of Conagra Brands in the second quarter valued at approximately $37,000.
+Ellevest Inc. raised its stake in shares of Conagra Brands by 161.2% in the third quarter.
+Ellevest Inc. now owns 1,097 shares of the company’s stock valued at $37,000 after acquiring an additional 677 shares during the last quarter.
+Mark Sheptoff Financial Planning LLC raised its stake in shares of Conagra Brands by 37.5% in the second quarter.
+Mark Sheptoff Financial Planning LLC now owns 1,100 shares of the company’s stock valued at $40,000 after acquiring an additional 300 shares during the last quarter.
+Finally, CVA Family Office LLC raised its stake in shares of Conagra Brands by 177.3% in the third quarter.
+CVA Family Office LLC now owns 1,345 shares of the company’s stock valued at $48,000 after acquiring an additional 860 shares during the last quarter.
+Hedge funds and other institutional investors own 83.38% of the company’s stock.

+A number of research firms have recently issued reports on CAG.
+Jefferies Financial Group reiterated a “buy” rating on shares of Conagra Brands in a research note on Monday, September 13th.
+Credit Suisse Group upgraded shares of Conagra Brands from an “underperform” rating to a “neutral” rating and set a $34.00 target price for the company in a research note on Wednesday, September 29th.
+UBS Group cut shares of Conagra Brands from a “buy” rating to a “sell” rating in a research note on Friday, October 8th.
+JPMorgan Chase & Co. lowered shares of Conagra Brands from an “overweight” rating to a “neutral” rating and lowered their price target for the company from $41.00 to $38.00 in a report on Friday, October 8th.
+They noted that the move was a valuation call.
+Finally, Royal Bank of Canada reissued a “hold” rating and issued a $38.00 price target on shares of Conagra Brands in a report on Friday, October 8th.
+One analyst has rated the stock with a sell rating, ten have issued a hold rating and one has issued a buy rating to the stock.
+According to MarketBeat.com, Conagra Brands has an average rating of “Hold” and an average target price of $37.00.

+Conagra Brands (NYSE:CAG) last released its earnings results on Wednesday, October 6th.
+The company reported $0.50 EPS for the quarter, topping analysts’ consensus estimates of $0.49 by $0.01.
+Conagra Brands had a net margin of 10.80% and a return on equity of 13.92%.
+The firm had revenue of $2.65 billion during the quarter, compared to analyst estimates of $2.53 billion.
+During the same quarter in the previous year, the business earned $0.70 EPS.
+The business’s quarterly revenue was down 1.0% compared to the same quarter last year.
+Research analysts forecast that Conagra Brands, Inc. will post 2.47 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, March 2nd.
-Shareholders of record on Monday, January 31st will be issued a $0.3125 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 2nd.
+Shareholders of record on Monday, January 31st will be issued a dividend of $0.3125 per share.
 This represents a $1.25 dividend on an annualized basis and a yield of 3.76%.
 The ex-dividend date of this dividend is Friday, January 28th.
-Conagra Brands’s payout ratio is 50.40%.
+Conagra Brands’s dividend payout ratio is presently 50.40%.

-Several equities analysts have recently issued reports on CAG shares.
-Royal Bank of Canada reaffirmed a “hold” rating and set a $38.00 price target on shares of Conagra Brands in a research note on Friday, October 8th.
-JPMorgan Chase & Co. downgraded shares of Conagra Brands from an “overweight” rating to a “neutral” rating and dropped their price target for the company from $41.00 to $38.00 in a research note on Friday, October 8th.
-They noted that the move was a valuation call.
-Jefferies Financial Group reiterated a “buy” rating on shares of Conagra Brands in a research report on Monday, September 13th.
-Credit Suisse Group upgraded shares of Conagra Brands from an “underperform” rating to a “neutral” rating and set a $34.00 price objective for the company in a research report on Wednesday, September 29th.
-Finally, UBS Group cut shares of Conagra Brands from a “buy” rating to a “sell” rating in a research report on Friday, October 8th.
-One research analyst has rated the stock with a sell rating, ten have given a hold rating and one has assigned a buy rating to the company.
-According to data from MarketBeat.com, Conagra Brands presently has a consensus rating of “Hold” and an average target price of $37.00.

 About Conagra Brands